-The eleventh edition of Charlottesville SOUP will be held on Wednesday, November 14 at Meade Hall (120 High Street, Charlottesville, VA 22902).
+The 13th edition of Charlottesville SOUP will be held on Monday, November 18 at Trinity Episcopal Church.
 Doors open at 6:30pm, dinner starts at 7:00pm.
-Applications to present are now closed.
-The ticket lottery for this event is also closed.
-Want to volunteer?
-Sign up here!
+Applications to present and the ticket lottery to attend this event are now closed.

 SOUP is a seasonal public dinner series to support creative projects right here in Charlottesville.
 At each SOUP, attendees give a $10 donation and in return they receive soup, salad, bread, dessert—and a vote.